 Fast forward to 2020 in America

-In all innocence I believe, those who produced my baby boomer generation – born between 1946 and 1964 – let the proverbial camel get its nose under the tent.
+In all innocence, I believe, parents of the baby boomer generation – kids born between 1946 and 1964 – let the proverbial camel get its nose under the tent.

 We are paying for that in many ways, but it all stems from this:

 remove morality lessons and God from our schools.

 We’re all dealing with the fallout in our workforce.

 If they grew up in public schools, many of our employees were taught they are an accident of nature.

 A bigger version of a lizard, but a lizard just the same.

 They didn’t have a plaque on the wall at school encouraging them: